Your browser does not support JavaScript!

 Plain Old Telephone Service (POTS) refers to a phone line or traditional phone service which works through physical wires.
 This type of phone service enables analog voice transmission over copper pair wires.
 A POTS line is able to transmit voice messages across different countries and continents.
 Because of these abilities, POTS has been the standard phone service for individuals and businesses since its inception in the 1880s.

-However, the creation of voice over IP or VoIP phone systems has seen a gradual shift to cloud communications, especially for business communication.
+However, the creation of voice over IP or VoIP phone systems has seen a gradual shift towards POTS replacement options like cloud communications.

 How Does a POTS Line Work?